 Cross Encoding Ranking Model

 Both sparse and dense vector models are representation-based.
 They separate the computations between indexing and query.
 Cross-encoding requires both the query and the document to be provided as input to calculate a relevance score.
 They are also called interaction-based models.
-It is possible to use LSTM or Conv-net to encode the query-document pair.
+It is possible to use LSTM or ConvNet to encode the query-document pair.
 The biggest gain has been using pre-trained LLM as the starting point for model training.
 The query and document are concatenated as the input.
 An LLM encodes the input and is trained as a binary classification model.
 Once trained on a labelled dataest, the model could be used to give a relevance score to any query-document pair.
-See NC20 and NYCL19 for examples.
+See 6 and 7 for examples.

-Transformer-based LLM is O(n^2) with respect to the input sequence length.
+with respect to the input sequence length.
 Cross-encoding has to process every query-document pair as input.
 That is hugely inefficient.
-One way to get around this is late interaction (see KZ20 ).
-This technique uses two separate LLMs for query and document, thus mitigating the n^2 issue with the concatenated input.
-It also allows for an opportunity to cache the learned embeddings.
-The interaction could be calculated at query time.
+One way to get around this is late interaction (see

 Performance is a tricky topic.
 The LLM hype makes it seem as if LLM techniques vastly outperform traditional methods such as BM25.
 The problem is that all evaluation methods are imperfect.
 Each model could do well in some evaluation methods but perform purely in others.
 A detailed discussion of performance requires the introduction of benchmarking datasets and methodologies.
 I will not go into those details in this post.
-See TRR+21 for an example.
+See 9 for an example.
 This video offers a good introduction.
 I would offer the following key takeaways:

-• BM25 is a robust baseline.
+- BM25 is a robust baseline.
 It generalizes well to out-of-domain data.

-• LLM-powered dense vector model has superior in-domain performance.
+- LLM-powered dense vector model has superior in-domain performance.
 However, it does not generalize well.

-• Cross-encoding ranking models are computationally expensive, but they perform the best.
+- Cross-encoding ranking models are computationally expensive, but they perform the best.

 The tried and true lexical BM25 is the workhorse of the majority of search applications.
 Aside from massively well-funded solutions like Google and Bing search, the majority of applications implement lexical search.
 Lexical search is easy to understand, has a robust baseline, and generalizes well to out of domain datasets.
 It is already supported by mature technologies such as Solr and Elasticsearch.
 There is a large base of developers who have the expertise to build sophisticated search systems.
 There are also well-established hosted solutions such as Algolia and Elastic.